hasura/graphql-engine/manual/guides/heroku-migration.rst

 variables and secrets (like API keys, passwords) into your microservice, and then access them in your code.

-:doc:`Read more <../microservices/env-variables>` on how to customize your microservices.
+:doc:`Read more <../microservices/env-variables>` on how to pass ENV variables to your microservices.

 Once configured, you can continue accessing your existing Heroku add-ons from inside the microservices running on Hasura.